 TYPICAL CLINICAL FINDINGS:

-o Mental confusion and depression, head pressing, turning or twisting of head to one side, walking in circles
+· Mental confusion and depression, head pressing, turning or twisting of head to one side (without rotation), walking in circles (“circling disease”)

-o Unilateral facial nerve (CN VII) paralysis causing drooping eyelid, ear, and lips
+· Unilateral facial nerve (CN VII) paralysis causing drooping eyelid, ear, lips

 TYPICAL GROSS FINDINGS:

-- Occasionally, medullary meninges may be thickened by greenish gelatinous material
+· Occasionally, medullary meninges thickened by greenish gelatinous material

-- Occasionally there are gray foci of softening (malacia) in cross sections of medulla (caused by inflammatory cells/thrombi occluding vessels)
+· Occasionally, gray foci of softening (malacia) in cross sections of medulla (caused by inflammatory cells/thrombi occluding vessels)

 TYPICAL LIGHT MICROSCOPIC FINDINGS:

-- Microabscesses and glial nodules infiltrated by neutrophils and gitter cells that may contain bacteria and have a center of liquefactive necrosis
+· Microabscesses and glial nodules infiltrated by neutrophils and gitter cells that may contain bacteria and have a center of liquefactive necrosis (rhombencephalitis)

-- Parenchyma surrounding microabscesses and glial nodules may be minimally affected or be edematous and rarefied with areas of malacia and prominently swollen axons
+· The parenchyma surrounding microabscesses and glial nodules may be minimally affected, or may be edematous and rarefied with areas of malacia and prominently swollen axons

-- Mononuclear leptomeningitis (rhombencephalitis) and densely cellular mononuclear perivascular cuffs (lymphocytes and histiocytes with fewer neutrophils and eosinophils)
+· Mononuclear leptomeningitis and densely cellular mononuclear perivascular cuffs (lymphocytes and histiocytes with fewer neutrophils and eosinophils)

 ADDITIONAL DIAGNOSTIC TESTS: